muxyz/website/index.md

 <div id="blurb">
 <h2>Platform</h2>

-<p>Mu will include a set of standalone "micro" apps, then move towards creating marketplace and transaction system enabling people to pay for and access everyday services
+<p>Mu will include a set of standalone "micro" apps, then create a marketplace and transaction system enabling people to pay for and access everyday services
 in a simple and straight forward manner.
 </p>
 <p>